krayoola/middle-earth/README.md

 - `/prime/v2/:intValue` - [Optional solution]
   - accepts any numeric value, however gives you a response if fails the validation
 - `/prime/v3/:intValue` - [Not part of the solution(yet)]
-  - accepts any numeric value, however returns status 501 not implemented function
+  - accepts any numeric value, however returns status 501 not implemented function response

 ### Sample request